-Princeton Independent School District celebrated the end of the 2018-2019 school year by recognizing teachers and their service to PISD during a special luncheon Friday.
+Princeton Independent School District celebrated the end of the 2021-2022 school year by recognizing teachers and their service to PISD during a special luncheon recently.

-Following his address, Mr. Anthony and his administrators presented service pins to employees completing 5, 10, 15, 20, 25 and 35 years with the district.
+Following the moment of silence, Mr. McIntyre and his administrators presented service pins to employees completing 5, 10, 15, 20, 25 and 45 years with the district.

-From this group of honorees, Dina D’Onofrio was chosen as the secondary Teacher of the Year and Megan Heck was selected as elementary Teacher of the Year.
+From this group of honorees, Corrie Reigle was chosen as the secondary Teacher of the Year and Jennifer Zschau was selected as elementary Teacher of the Year.